Tom-Pierce/ziplink/README.md

 5. **Run the Server**: Start the server using `npm start`.
 The API will be accessible at the specified port (default is 3000).

+## To-Do

+Implement JWTs and refresh tokens instead of session management for authentication, this will provide faster response times as well as less database queries

 ## Contributing

 Contributions are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.